Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Evaluation

 \subsection{\textbf{Category-level HAR performance}}

 We further evaluate the category-level accuracy of HAR performance.
-An activity is considered correctly classified if it is categorized into a similar activity category, and incorrect if placed into a dissimilar category.
+An activity is considered correctly classified if it is assigned to a similar activity category and incorrectly classified if it falls into a dissimilar category.
+The motivation for this evaluation is that even if a model does not provide the correct prediction, we expect its misclassification to be a similar activity rather than a completely unrelated one.
 Specifically, we group seven activities (walking, jogging, biking, sitting, standing, going upstairs, going downstairs, and lying) into three categories based on their similarity: Category 1 (walking, jogging, biking), Category 2 (sitting, standing, lying), and Category 3 (going upstairs, going downstairs).
-We compared our method with all the baselines.
-The average results are shown in Figure~\ref{fig:Category-level HAR Performance}.
+We compare our method against all the baselines.
+The average results are shown in Fig.~\ref{fig:Category-level HAR Performance}.
 As shown, our method improves category-level HAR accuracy compared to the baselines.
-This improvement has the potential to reduce the impact of classification errors on downstream applications.
+This improvement has the potential to reduce the impact of classification errors on downstream applications that require a broader activity categorization rather than fine-grained recognition.